DeWitt-A/Recipes/README.md

 This project was started to help in my recovery from a stroke.

-I will built a small application to manage recipes.
+I will build a small application to manage recipes.
 My goal to to work with all the parts of the software development.

 ## Architecture